WHERE TO BUY E-SCOOTERS IN LONDON

 Where to buy e-scooters in London?

 There are two main choices if you want to buy an e-scooter in London.
 You can either buy from a bricks and mortar shop, such as the Mi Store in Westfield Shopping Centre, or a local e-tailer, such as Scootered (based just outside London).
 How should you choose?
 It really depends on whether you like to be able to physically see and touch your e-scooter before you buy it: you can of course do this in some bricks-and-mortar stores, but not an online e-scooter retailer.
-However, you can test an e-scooter in the Queen Elizabeth Olympic Park in Stratford by hiring a Bird scooter.
-They cost £1 to unlock and Bird is using the popular Xiaomi M365 model in the trial.
+However, you can now test riding e-scooters in various London boroughs.
+Visit electricscooters.london for more information on this.

 Why Buy From Scootered?